DUNE-DAQ/docs/docs/packages/appfwk/Daq-Application.md

 # Usage Notes

-As of v2.6.0, `daq_application` will seldom have to be called directly, instead the preferred method of starting _dunedaq_ applications will be to use one of the Run Control products, such as `nanorc`.
+As of v2.6.0, `daq_application` will seldom have to be called directly, instead the preferred method of starting _dunedaq_ applications will be to use one of the Run Control products, such as `nanorc` or `drunc`.

 -----